 AEROSP 820.
-Seminar in Aerodynamics
+Seminar in Aerodynamics (to be arranged)

 AEROSP 830.
-Seminar in Propulsion
+Seminar in Propulsion (to be arranged)

 AEROSP 840.
-Dynamics and Control Systems
+Dynamics and Control Systems (to be arranged)

 AEROSP 990.
 Dissertation/Pre-Candidate

 Dissertation work by doctoral student not yet admitted to status as candidate.
 The defense of the dissertation, that is, the final oral examination, must be held under a full-term candidacy enrollment.
 CourseProfile (ATLAS)